Innmind/documentation/docs/philosophy/explicit.md

 A constraint prevents us from doing some thing.
 Liberty is our ability to do what we want.

 The saying _constraints liberate, liberties constrain_ then may seem contradictory.
 Yet us abiding by the law is just that.
-The law prevents us from harming another citizen, this constraint liberate us from having to worry about someone else trying to harm us and consequently free us to think about more productive activities.
+The law prevents us from harming another citizen, this constraint liberates us from having to worry about someone else trying to harm us and consequently free us to think about more productive activities.

 As developers we tend to want to do whatever we want in our programs.
 But this limits us in the level of abstractions we can use.

-Innmind choose to apply constraints in order to build higher [abstractions](abstractions.md).
+Innmind chooses to apply constraints in order to build higher [abstractions](abstractions.md).

 ### Closed by default